maxwell-sterner/my-projects/logisim-mesh-cpu-core-model/README.md

 CPU design for a mesh CPU core in logisim.

 # To view:
 Download all files to the same folder.
-Open i
+Open 'MultiCoreCPUNetwork.circ' in logisim evolution.